Transport vs app simulation

 Things Mock Device Kit literally cannot do

-3. End-to-end trigger → block → callback → speak rehearsal.
-Browser sim runs the entire AppSpec flow.
-Mock Device Kit only mocks the SDK; the rest of your flow is your own code.
+- End-to-end wake → record → LLM → speak rehearsal.
+Browser sim runs the entire handler code path.
+Mock Device Kit only mocks the SDK; the rest of your flow is your own code without an environment to exercise it in.

 Architecture and ship-readiness

-2. Pre-test correctness gate. validateIntegration catches spec errors, missing handlers, and capability mismatches before you run anything.
-Mock Device Kit fails at runtime.
+validateIntegrationcatches missing dependencies, bootstrap wiring gaps, permission/capability mismatches before you run anything.
+Mock Device Kit fails at runtime. - Ship-readiness checklist.

-4. Multi-vendor future.
+getProductionChecklistis a tool the agent invokes to verify the app is ready to ship — credential setup, permissions, capability declarations, edge-case coverage.
+No equivalent for Mock Device Kit. - Multi-vendor future.
 Adding support for Mentra G1, Android XR, Apple smart glasses, etc. means adding a transport implementation to Extentos.
-The AppSpec, the developer's code, and the agent tooling don't change.
+Your handler code and the agent tooling don't change.
 Mock Device Kit is Meta-only by definition — every additional vendor is a fresh integration project.

-5. Designed for AI agents to operate.
-18 deterministic MCP tools the agent calls.
+- Designed for AI agents to operate.
+A tight, deterministic MCP tool surface (capability discovery, code-example reference, scaffolding, validation, simulator orchestration, debug log query) the agent calls.
 Mock Device Kit was designed for human developers writing Android or iOS code by hand against the DAT SDK.

 How they stack — example